Guacamole-Dog/Flutter-Web-Application/pipeline.md

 ## Tools
-The tools used in the pipeline are GitHub Actions.
-GitHub Actions is used with custom workflow files to automatically update and deploy the Flutter application to the website whenever new code is merged with the main branch.
+**The main tool used in the pipeline is GitHub Actions.** GitHub Actions is used with custom workflow files to automatically update and deploy the Flutter application to the website whenever new code is merged with the main branch.
 - **GitHub Actions is very powerful due to its innate integration with GitHub, meaning that use of another program or service is not needed if the repository is within GitHub.** Additionally, GitHub provides a lot of pre-packaged tools to developers, making learning easier, and is very scalable.
 - **However, GitHub Actions is dependent on GitHub and therefore has very limited third-party integrations.**